arith-geom/ag-comp-arith-geom/docs/2-managing-members.md

 *   **CV (PDF)**: Upload their Curriculum Vitae as a PDF file.

 ### Advanced Settings
-*   **Content Match Name**: **Important!** This name is used to automatically find their publications and teaching courses.
+*   **Content Matching Names & Aliases**: **Important!** This name is used to automatically find their publications and teaching courses.
 Usually just their Last Name or "Lastname, Firstname".
 If their publications aren't showing up, check this field.
-*   **Name Aliases**: If they publish under different names (e.g., "M. Mustermann" and "Max Mustermann"), add them here so the system finds all their work.
+*   **Alias**: If they publish under different names (e.g., "M. Mustermann" and "Max Mustermann"), add them here so the system finds all their work.

 ### Detailed Content
 *   **Research Interests**: Click "Add item" to list their research topics.